eclipse-openj9/openj9-docs/docs/index.md

 ## Supported environments

 OpenJDK binaries that contain the OpenJ9 VM are supported on a range of hardware and operating systems.
 This range is expanding as work progresses at the Eclipse foundation.
-The current list of supported environments can be found [here](openj9_support.md).
+See the [current list of supported environments](openj9_support.md) for details.

 <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** This user guide contains information about configuring, tuning, and debugging OpenJ9 on the z/OS&reg; platform.
 This content was contributed by IBM so that it is available when the work to create OpenJDK binaries for the z/OS platform is complete.

 ## Troubleshooting

 The OpenJ9 diagnostic component contains extensive features to assist with problem determination.
-Diagnostic data is produced under default conditions, but can also be controlled by starting the VM with the [-Xdump option](xdump.md).
+Diagnostic data is produced under default conditions, but can also be controlled by starting the VM with the [-Xdump option](xdump.md) or using the `com.ibm.jvm.Dump` API.
 You can also trace Java applications, methods, and VM operations by using the [-Xtrace option](xtrace.md).

-A number of cross-platform tools are available to help you diagnose problems.

-To learn more, read [Diagnostic tools and data](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/diag_tools_intro.html).
+To get started, read [Diagnostic tools and data](diag_overview.md).

 <!-- ==== END OF TOPIC ==== index.md ==== -->